ASIA MARKETS: Asian Markets Pull Back, Led By Banking And Tech Stocks

 "We've taken money out of Asia and put it into the rest of emerging markets," he said.

-Australia's stock benchmark fell about 0.6%, hurt by weakness in commodity related stocks.
-But crude futures rose slightly in Asian trading as a U.S. industry group issued upbeat weekly inventory data.
-New Zealand's NZX 50 shed 0.4%.
+Australia's stock benchmark fell 0.8%, hurt again by weakness in commodity related stocks.
+Crude futures rose slightly in Asian trading as a U.S. industry group issued upbeat weekly inventory data.

-Overnight, U.S. inflation data showed that price pressures remained muted in February even as the economy gathered steam.
-The prospect that the Federal Reserve might have to act more aggressively to contain inflation helped spark last month's global slide for stocks.

-The U.S. dollar slipped against the yen, with the dollar last buying Yen106.73 after hitting Yen107.29 in U.S. trading hours.
-Minutes from the Bank of Japan's February meeting showed that some board members warned the central bank should keep a close eye on unexpected side effects from the current ultralow rate policy.